jsoendermann/mouette/README.md

 - [ ] Come up with a way to lint nested objects
 - [ ] CI
   - [ ] Coverage
+- [ ] See if any map reduce queries can be rewritten using the aggregation pipeline

 ### Rules